nova-labs/civicrm-nl-docs/source/docs/migration-overview.md

 ## Prerequisites for migration {#prerequisites-for-migration}

-* CiviCRM installed as a WordPress plug in
+* CiviCRM installed as a Drupal
 * other CiviCRM code and modules - need details
-* Configuration of
+* Configuration of CiviCRM

 ## Migration activities